v-scornell/MD-100T00-Windows10/Instructions/Labs/0602-Using Conditions to Control Access and Effective Permissions.md

 6. In the Permissions for Research dialog box, in the Permissions for Everyone section, select the **Change** check box in the Allow column, and then select **OK** twice.

-7. In the Research Properties dialog box, select the **Security** tab, select **Advanced**, and then verify that all permissions entries are inherited from E:\\.
+7. In the Research Properties dialog box, select the **Security** tab, select **Advanced**, and then verify that all permissions entries are inherited from D:\\.

 8. In the Advanced Security Settings for Research dialog box, select **Users (SEA-CL1\\Users)**, and then select **Remove**.
 Read the text in the Windows Security dialog box that appears, select **OK**

 9. Select **Disable inheritance**.

 10. In the Block Inheritance dialog box, select **Convert inherited permissions into explicit permissions on this object**, and then verify that all permissions entries are set explicitly at this level because their permission inheritance is set to **None**.

 11. In the Advanced Security Settings for Research dialog box, select **Users (SEA-CL1\\Users)**, and then select **Remove**.

     _**Note**: The entry for Users is now removed from the Permission entries because it was explicitly set at this level._